LLMs Meet Isolation Kernel: Lightweight, Learning-free Binary Embeddings for Fast Retrieval: Experiments

 \paragraph{Comparative Results} Figure \ref{fig:CSR_IKE} presents a comparative evaluation in the exhaustive search setting on the HotpotQA (LLM2Vec) dataset between CSR and {\modelname} in terms of search time on a CPU and retrieval accuracy, measured by nDCG@10.
 Additional results on more datasets are provided in Appendix \ref{app:exp:learn_based}.
 The results show that {\modelname} significantly outperforms CSR in terms of search efficiency across all datasets, while achieving comparable or even superior retrieval accuracy.
 Specifically, {\modelname} reduces the search time of CSR by one order of magnitude.
 On the HotpotQA (LLM2Vec) dataset, {\modelname} achieves a search time of 4–12 seconds, whereas CSR requires 104–237 seconds.
 This demonstrates that {\modelname} is a superior option to CSR in practical retrieval scenarios.

 \paragraph{Discussion} We analyze the reasons behind the significantly higher retrieval latency of CSR compared to the {\modelname} method.
 The sparse vector mapping of CSR employs an MLP to transform the original \(d\)-dimensional embedding into a \(4d\)-dimensional space, after which only the top-\(k\) dimensions are retained while the remaining ones are set to zero.
 Specifically, the mapping process of CSR requires \(O(d^2 + d\log_2(k))\) operations, whereas the mapping in {\modelname} demands only \(O(t\lceil \log_2(\psi)\rceil)\), where \(\lceil \log_2(\psi)\rceil\) denotes the maximum iTree height.
-Last but not least, for similarity computation, our method leverages highly optimized bitwise operations, which are faster than the sparse matrix multiplication relied upon by CSR.
+Specifically, considering a scenario where $d=4096$ dimensional embedding is compressed into 128 bytes, {\modelname} utilizes hyperparameters $t=1024$ and $\psi=2$ while CSR requires $k=32$.
+The mapping complexity of CSR is dominated by the quadratic term $O(d^2)$, whereas that of {\modelname} scales linearly with $t$.
+Given that $d^2 \gg t$ in high-dimensional spaces, our method achieves a significant reduction in mapping overhead.
+Additionally, for similarity computation, our method leverages highly optimized bitwise operations, which are faster than the sparse matrix multiplication relied upon by CSR.